Prem-ium/Auto-StockTrader/README.md

 - Merrill Edge Lynch
 - Sofi Invest
 - Vanguard
-- Robinhood (GitHub Gold Sponsor, Early Access)
+- Robinhood (GitHub Gold Sponsor)
-- WellsTrade (GitHub Gold Sponsor, Exclusive Access)
+- WellsTrade (GitHub Gold Sponsor)

 Note: Please note that although I no longer have an Ally Invest or Merrill Edge account, the existing scripts should still function as intended.
 However, I won't be able to provide updates or make changes specific to those platforms.